 How to use Zoom General Instructions

-• Join on any device, with mobile and desktop availability.
+• Join on any device with an internet connection.

 • Go to: www.zoom.us